LukeTheHecker/esinet/README.md

 <br/>

 # Installation from PyPi
-Use [pip](https://pip.pypa.io/en/stable/) to install ESINet and all its dependencies from [PyPi](https://pypi.org/):
+Use [pip](https://pip.pypa.io/en/stable/) to install esinet and all its dependencies from [PyPi](https://pypi.org/):

 ```
-pip install ESINet
+pip install esinet
 ```

 <br/>